300 - 61 Juno Street

 About BGC Winnipeg:

-Boys and Girls Club of Winnipeg is a 4-star charity.
-It has an above-average results reporting grade and overhead spending within the reasonable range.
+Boys and Girls Club of Winnipeg (BGC Winnipeg) is a 5-star charity.
+It has an above average results reporting grade of A-.
+Its overhead spending is 7%, within Ci’s reasonable range.
+Its reserve funds can cover ten months of annual program costs.

 My anchor